Summer Internship Program

 AAPD is committed to cultivating a diverse class of interns every summer.
 We select interns who demonstrate their passion and vision of contributing to an inclusive workforce.
 In order to create gainful employment opportunities for people with disabilities, we recognize the importance of selecting a class of interns that reflect the diversity of our community.
 We strongly encourage individuals from historically excluded groups to apply.

-You can view the entire Summer 2023 application in this Google document.
+You can view the entire Summer 2025 application in our Summer Application Google Document.

 • Applicant information